mid-kid/r8822be/README.md

 The new driver doesn't support creating access points over 5GHz anymore, but what is worse, is how it keeps kernel panicing whenever I create the access point.

-So, as a stop-gap solution, I'll keep a (right now completely unmodified) copy of this driver for the time being, until these issues are resolved.
+So, as a stop-gap solution, I'll keep a copy of this driver for the time being, until these issues are resolved.

 Installation